Project-X-Mods/coffeelinux/README.md

 # Coffee Linux v.4.0.0

 What is Coffee Linux?
 Coffee Linux is a meta-distro similar to Gentoo, but not as painful.
 # The idea is that the entire installation process is script based meaning we do not have to worry about releases, old packages being installed or anything like that.
-This
+# This is the cure to the distro hopping.
+Not kidding lol.

 It is Arch Linux at its core, but our specialized installer script takes 99% of the pain out of installing Arch Linux yourself.
 The script downloads and installs everything for you as it goes as you make choices.